Intrenion/Milcraft/doctrine/us-marine-corps-doctrinal-publication-learning.md

 ## Practice 25: Admit what you do not know

 **Problem**
-A leader who hides knowledge gaps can block useful information.
+A leader who hides knowledge gaps can impede the flow of useful information.

 **Action**
 Acknowledge uncertainty and seek informed advice.